 Field Required Type Description concept_id_1 Yes integer A foreign key to a Concept in the CONCEPT table associated with the relationship.
-Relationships are directional, and this field $concept_id_2$ Yes integer represents the source concept designation.
+Relationships are directional, and this field ${\rm concept_id_2}$ Yes integer represents the source concept designation.
 A foreign key to a Concept in the CONCEPT table associated with the relationship.
-Relationships are directional, and this field relationship_id Yes $\operatorname{varchar}(20)$ represents the destination concept designation.
-A unique identifier to the type or nature of the Relationship as defined in the valid_start_date Yes date RELATIONSHIP table.
-The date when the instance of the Concept Relationship is first recorded.
+Relationships are directional, and this field represents the destination concept designation.

-Field Required Type Description valid_end_date Yes date The date when the Concept Relationship became invalid because it was deleted or superseded (updated) by a new relationship.
+Field Required Type Description relationship_id Yes varchar(20) A unique identifier to the type or nature of the Relationship as defined in the RELATIONSHIP table. $valid_start_date$ Yes date The date when the instance of the Concept Relationship is first recorded. valid_end_date Yes date The date when the Concept Relationship became invalid because it was deleted or superseded (updated) by a new relationship.
 Default value is 31-Dec-2099. invalid_reason No varchar(1) Reason the relationship was invalidated.
 Possible values are 'D' (deleted), 'U' (replaced with an update) or NULL when valid_end_date has the default value.

 - Relationships can generally be classified as hierarchical (parent-child) or non-hierarchical (lateral). - All Relationships are directional, and each Concept Relationship is represented twice symmetrically within the CONCEPT_RELATIONSHIP table.
-For example, the two SNOMED concepts of 'Acute myocardial infarction of the anterior wall' and 'Acute myocardial infarction' have two Concept Relationships: 1- 'Acute myocardial infarction of the anterior wall' 'Is a' 'Acute myocardial infarction', and 2- 'Acute myocardial infarction' Subsumes' 'Acute myocardial infarction of the anterior wall'. - There is one record for each Concept Relationship connecting the same Concepts with the same relationship_id. - Since all Concept Relationships exist with their mirror image (concept_id_1 and concept_id_2 swapped, and the relationship_id replaced by the reverse_relationship_id from the RELATIONSHIP table), it is not necessary to query for the existence of a relationship both in the concept_id_1 and concept_id_2 fields. - Concept Relationships define direct relationships between Concepts.
+For example, the two SNOMED concepts of 'Acute myocardial infarction of the anterior wall' and 'Acute myocardial infarction' have two Concept Relationships: 1- 'Acute myocardial infarction of the anterior wall' 'Is a' 'Acute myocardial infarction', and 2- 'Acute myocardial infarction' 'Subsumes' 'Acute myocardial infarction of the anterior wall'. - There is one record for each Concept Relationship connecting the same Concepts with the same relationship id. - Since all Concept Relationships exist with their mirror image (concept_id_1 and concept_id_2 swapped, and the relationship_id replaced by the reverse_relationship_id from the RELATIONSHIP table), it is not necessary to query for the existence of a relationship both in the concept_id_1 and concept_id_2 fields. - Concept Relationships define direct relationships between Concepts.
 Indirect relationships through 3rd Concepts are not captured in this table.
-However, the CONCEPT_ANCESTOR table does this for hierachical relationships over several "generations" of direct relationships. - In previous versions of the CDM, the relationship_id used to be a numerical identifier.
+However, the CONCEPT_ANCESTOR table does this for hierarchical relationships over several "generations" of direct relationships. - In previous versions of the CDM, the relationship_id used to be a numerical identifier.
 See the RELATIONSHIP table.